DanielSchuette/dotfiles/vim-config/plugins/YouCompleteMe/README.md

 They cover things like the semantic engine server instance and compilation flags.

+#### The `ExecuteCommand <args>` subcommand

+Some LSP completers (currently Rust and Java completers) support executing server specific commands.
+Consult the [rls][] and [jdt.ls][] respective documentations to find out what commands are supported and which arguments are expected.

+The support for `ExecuteCommand` was implemented to support plugins like [vimspector][] to debug java, but isn't limited to that specific use case.

 #### The `RestartServer` subcommand

 Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs, go, java, javascript, rust, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, rust, typescript`

-#### The `ClearCompilationFlagCache` subcommand

-YCM caches the flags it gets from the `Settings` function in your `.ycm_extra_conf.py` file unless you return them with the `do_cache` parameter set to `False`.
-It also caches the flags extracted from the compilation database.
-The cache is in memory and is never invalidated (unless you restart the server with the `:YcmRestartServer` command).

-This command clears that cache entirely.
-YCM will then re-query your `Settings` function or your compilation database as needed in the future.

-Supported in filetypes: `c, cpp, objc, objcpp, cuda`

 #### The `ReloadSolution` subcommand

-Instruct the Omnisharp server to clear its cache and reload all files from disk.
-This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp cache is out-of-sync.
+Instruct the Omnisharp-Roslyn server to clear its cache and reload all files from disk.
+This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp-Roslyn cache is out-of-sync.

 Supported in filetypes: `cs`